PhillipBC/NonHermitianNRG/README.md

 In all scripts, parameters can be loaded by setting the variable `do_load` to `true` in the script, and providing a correctly structured parameter file such as the two provided in the Inputs folder.
 Default values are also provided for all parameters within the scripts.

+_Note: The NH-NRG procedure developed assumes that within a symmetry sector of the Hamiltonian there are no exact degeneracies, and thus the left and right eigenvectors form a bi-orthogonal basis._

 ## Required packages

 - **LinearAlgebra**